 Error: the correct structure is 'Querría' + infinitive ('hablar'), not gerund.

-Error: after 'Querría' infinitive is used, not subjunctive ('hablar' instead of 'hablo').
+Error: after 'Querría' the infinitive is used, not subjunctive ('hablar' instead of 'hablo').

 3.

-Error: after 'Deberías' goes infinitive ('descansar'), not gerund.
+Error: after 'Deberías' the infinitive ('descansar') should be used, not gerund.

-Error: 'que' nor conjugated verb should be used after 'Deberías', but infinitive.
+Error: 'que' and conjugated verb should not be used after 'Deberías', but infinitive.

 4.

-Error: 'En tu lugar' is used with conditional for suggestions, not with present indicative imperative like 'debes'.
+'En tu lugar' is used with conditional for suggestions, not present indicative imperative like 'debes'.

 Expressing Wishes, Politeness, and Suggestions in Spanish